Simo067m/comsocsci2024/docs/project_assignments.md

 - **Additional Criteria**
     - *Innovation, Creativity and Challenge*: Projects demonstrate originality and/or a challenging aspect in one or more of the following aspects: idea formulation, data collection, network analysis, text analysis, presentation.
-    - *Ethical Considerations*: Address ethical aspects related to data use, privacy, and bias.
-Projects should include a section discussing these considerations and the measures taken to address them.
+    - *Ethical Considerations*: Address ethical aspects related to data use, biases, and privacy.
+Projects include a section discussing these considerations and the measures taken to address them.

 **Scoring:** Scores are assigned for each criterion on a scale from 0 (insufficient), 1 (sufficient), 2 (good) to 3 (excellent), with the possibility of half-point increments (e.g., 0.5, 1.5, 2.5).
 The overall evaluation is the average of these scores.